BorjaOteroFerreira/IALab-Suite/README.md

 ## **IMPORTANT (MAC & WINDOWS):**
 After installation:
-Go to the llama-cpp installation folder
+Go to the llama_cpp installation folder
 If you have installed it with pip on MacOs you will find it in the python site-packages directory

 If you have installed it on Windows with cmake, it is most likely located in C:\Users\your_user\llama-cpp-python\llama_cpp